edonisraci94/gpt-oss-20b-tars/README.md

 # GPT-OSS-20B-Tars: Voice-Activated Chatbot with Ollama
+Note: I could not really add Tars as an activation word, my microphone did not quite pick it up well.
+Maybe some awesome poeple out there might fix this ;)

 This project lets you interact with the `gpt-oss:20b` model using your voice, with wake-word activation ("Machine") and spoken responses.
 It runs locally but can be adapted for online use with proper server and microphone/browser support.